l0k0ms/workshops/log-workshop-4/steps/real-app-problem.md

 `creating_issue`{{execute}}

-And try to understand what happenend with the APM service overview, the log explorer, and the docker dashboard.
+And try to understand what happened with the APM service overview, the log explorer, and the docker dashboard.